ethannij/Arch-Installer/README.md

 `curl -o- https://raw.githubusercontent.com/ethannij/Arch-Installer/master/install.sh type |
 bash`

-When the installion is complete, reboot the system.
+When the installion is complete, make sure to set a root password, and create a user before rebooting the system.
-username: root
-password: root

 If the username or password do not work upon boot, you may have to set it manually from the arch live cd

 # After Installation
+if network does not work after the installation:

 Upon system startup, type:
 `$ systemctl start NetworkManager.service` and
 `$ systemctl enable NetworkManager.service`
-Congratulations you now have an arch linux virtual machine in less than 5 minutes.

 # Notes
 /etc/hostname is set to "host" by default.